 Many test technician positions require an Associate of Science in Engineering Technology or a related field.
 Technical institutes and community colleges offer such programs, and they typically take two years to complete.
 Students can take coursework in digital electronics, circuit functions and basic electronics, among other topics.
 Additionally, test technicians must be analytical, observant, patient and communicative when it comes to the precise nature of their work.

 Obtaining certification may be beneficial for test technicians who wish to advance their careers.
-The American Society for Quality (www.asq.org), the Electrical Testing Technician Certification Institute (www.ettci.org) and other accredited organizations administer multiple certifications for test technicians.
+The American Society for Quality, the Electrical Testing Technician Certification Institute, and other accredited organizations administer multiple certifications for test technicians.
 Each specialty certification requires having previous work experience and passing the related exam.

-As companies increasingly rely on automated technologies for performing routine tests, the U.S. Bureau of Labor Statistics (BLS) reported that job opportunities for electronics engineering technicians, also referred to as test technicians, would grow only two percent over the 2012-2022 decade (www.bls.gov).
-As of May 2013, the BLS reported that electrical and electronics engineering technicians earned an average annual salary of $58,770.
+As companies increasingly rely on automated technologies for performing routine tests, the U.S. Bureau of Labor Statistics (BLS) reported that job opportunities for electronics engineering technicians, also referred to as test technicians, would show little or no change over the 2018-2028 decade.
+As of May 2018, the BLS reported that electrical and electronics engineering technicians earned an average annual salary of $64,330.